Using hierarchical matrices in the solution of the time-fractional heat equation by multigrid waveform relaxation: Introduction

 ${\cal H}$-matrices \cite{Bebendorf.M2008a, H_matrices_Hackbusch_book} consist of powerful data-sparse approximations of dense matrices, providing a significant reduction of the storage requirement from ${\cal O}(n^2)$ to ${\cal O}(nk\log(n))$ units of storage ($n$ is the matrix size), where $k$ is a parameter that controls the accuracy of the approximation.
 Moreover, the matrix-vector multiplication in ${\cal H}$-matrix format can be done in ${\cal O}(kn\log(n))$ operations.
 Therefore, on non-uniform grids, the approximation of the dense matrices arising from the time discretization of the fractional partial differential equations (PDEs) by the ${\cal H}$-matrices representation is the key for maintaining an optimal computational complexity of the multigrid waveform relaxation method~\cite{horton_vandewalle, lubich_ostermann, Vandewalle_book}.

 As in standard multigrid methods (see~\cite{Stu_Tro, TOS01, Wess}), the multigrid waveform relaxation method accelerates the convergence of the waveform relaxation method, which is a continuous-in-time iterative algorithm for solving large systems of ordinary differential equations (ODEs), by introducing a hierarchy of coarser levels.
 This method combines the very fast multigrid convergence with the high parallel efficiency of the waveform relaxation.
 In practice, it uses a red-black zebra-in-time line relaxation together with a coarse-grid correction procedure based on coarsening only in the spatial dimension.
 In this work, we develop an efficient and robust multigrid waveform relaxation method based on the ${\cal H}$-matrix representation of the discretization of the time-fractional heat equation on a nonuniform temporal grid.
 The good convergence properties of the algorithm will be theoretically justified by applying a semi-algebraic mode analysis (SAMA)~\cite{sama}.
 This analysis is essentially a generalization of the classical local Fourier analysis (LFA) or local mode analysis~\cite{Bra77, Bra94, TOS01, Wess, Wie01} and combines the standard LFA with an algebraic computation that accounts for the non-local character of the fractional differential operators.
+In particular, the semi-algebraic analysis developed in \cite{SISC_Gaspar} for the time-fractional heat equation is used in this work.
+In addition, the classical disadvantage of waveform methods regarding the requirement of extra storage for unknowns is not a drawback here anymore since the storage of the solutions in previous steps is needed anyway for the time-fractional PDEs.

 The remainder of this work is structured as follows.
 In Section~\ref{sec:2}, we introduce the time-fractional model problem and its discretization in the general framework of a non-uniform temporal grid.
 Section~\ref{sec:3} is devoted to present the hierarchical matrix representation of the dense matrix corresponding to the time-discretization.
 In Section~\ref{sec:4}, the multigrid waveform relaxation method is described, and its computational cost is estimated based on the computations in ${\cal H}$-matrix framework.
 In order to illustrate the good behavior of the multigrid waveform relaxation method for solving the time-fractional diffusion problem, in Section~\ref{sec:5}, numerical experiments in both one- and two-dimensional spaces are considered.
 In addition, some results of the semi-algebraic mode analysis are also presented in this section to theoretically confirm the good convergence results obtained numerically.
 Finally, some conclusions are drawn in Section~\ref{sec:6}.